Professor Costas Karageorghis

 From 2007-11 Costas was head coach of the Great Britain Students athletics team.
 He has also managed and coached the Brunel University London Athletics Team since the early 90s.
 During this time, the team have won seven British Universities championships.
-Most recently, the team finished runners-up to Loughborough University at the 2017 and 2018 British Universities indoor championships.
-In 2004 he was made Honorary Life President of Brunel University London Athletics Club and, in 2008, Vice-President of Blackheath and Bromley Harriers Athletics Club.
+Most recently, the team finished runners-up to Loughborough University at both the 2017 and 2018 British Universities indoor championships.
+In 2004 Costas was made Honorary Life President of Brunel University London Athletics Club and, in 2008, Vice-President of Blackheath and Bromley Harriers Athletics Club.

 See some of Costas’s recent publications on the Brunel University Research Archive (BURA).